-Akbarsha, M. A.; Pereira, S. & Gruber, F. P. (2009) “A national center for animal alternatives in India: The Mahatma Gandhi-Doerenkamp Center for Alternatives to the Use of Animals in Life Science Education (MGDC)”, ALTEX: Alternatives to Animal Experiments, 26, sp. iss., p.
-20 [accessed on 30 March 2014].
+Akbarsha, M. A.; Pereira, S. & Gruber, F. P. (2009) “A national center for animal alternatives in India: The Mahatma Gandhi-Doerenkamp Center for Alternatives to the Use of Animals in Life Science Education (MGDC)”, ALTEX – Alternatives to Animal Experimentation, 26, sp. iss., p.
+20.

 Balcombe, J. P. (2001) “Dissection: The scientific case for alternatives”, Journal of Applied Animal Welfare Science, 4, pp. 118-126.